Shaher909/udacity-wd-course-4/README.md

 - It's possible to request articles in 3 languages English, French and Spanish

 Note: no text analysis feature was introduced as this feature seems of Text Analysis seems to be deprecated, see: https://aylien.com/blog/adieu-text-analysis-api

+## Architecture

+- API secrets are stored in `.env`local file.
+- Communication with aylien API happens on server side (via SDK approach)
+- jsdom package is installed and used in order to test DOM related interactions via jest